 That hotel still exists today as the Westin Harbour Castle.
 I’ve thought about making a pilgrimage there, but that might be a bit creepy for both me and the hotel staff.

-After returning from Toronto, my Mom and Dad took a cruise with some other family friends down to Jamaica in January.
+After returning from Toronto, my mom and dad took a January cruise to Jamaica with some family friends.
 On the ship, my Mom noticed that she was burning easily, but she attributed that to the strong Jamaican sun.
-She also felt a bit nauseous, but she attributed that to seasickness form the rocking cruise ship.
+She also felt a bit nauseous, but assumed it was just seasickness from the rocking cruise ship.

-Back at home, my Mom washed some expensive, French slacks she had recently purchased and found that she couldn’t zip them all the way up.
-She had shrunk them in the wash, she thought, and was angry that she had tried to save $2 by not taking them to the dry cleaners.
+Back home, my mom washed a pair of expensive French slacks she’d just bought and found she couldn’t zip them up.
+Thinking she’d shrunk them in the wash, she was angry at herself for trying to save $2 by skipping the dry cleaners.

 “Eight weeks what?”

 The pregnancy was a surprise, as my Mom was quite content with the three children she already had and wasn’t planning on having any more.
-On top of the surprise, there were some complications, and no one knew if my Mom or the baby would be OK.
+As if the surprise wasn’t enough, there were complications, and no one knew if my mom or the baby would be OK.

-A few days later, immediately after my great-grandfather Willy’s funeral, my Mom’s unusual symptoms subsided and she felt normal again.
+A few days later, right after my great-grandfather Willy’s funeral, my mom’s symptoms vanished, and she felt normal again.
 The rest of the pregnancy was perfectly normal.
 Perhaps this is why I was almost named William.

-In the early morning of Wednesday, September 22, 1976, my Mom started having labor pains.
-My Dad needed to stay home to send the other kids off to school, so family friend Harry took her to Montreal’s Jewish General Hospital.
+Early on the morning of Wednesday, September 22, 1976, my mom went into labor.
+My dad needed to stay home to send the other kids off to school, so family friend Harry took her to Montreal’s Jewish General Hospital.
 An hour later, my Dad made it to the hospital and headed to the maternity ward.

 “Excuse me, sir, where you going?” one of the nurses asked.